FusionAuth/fusionauth-site/_drafts/download-install-mac-tutorial.md

 ---
 layout: blog-post
 title: Download and Install FusionAuth - Mac OS
+description: Download and install FusionAuth on Mac OS with these easy steps.
 author: Brian Pontarelli
 excerpt_separator: "<!--more-->"
 categories:
-- Passport
+- FusionAuth
 - Tutorials
 - Resources
 tags:
-- Passport
+- FusionAuth
 - code
 - Identity Management
 - tutorial
 - video
+image: blog/NEEDIMAGE
 ---
-NEED IMAGE

-Similar to the <a href="/blog/2018/03/22/download-install-passport-tutorial/">Linux process</a>, there are only a few steps to download and install FusionAuth in your test or production environment.
+Similar to the [Linux process](https://fusionauth.io/blog/NEEDLINK/download-install-passport-tutorial/ "FusionAuth Linux Install Tutorial"), there are only a few steps to download and install FusionAuth in your test or production environment.
 Most existing identity technologies have a complex hierarchy of realms, principals, and distinguished names that restricts where they can be installed and requires extensive configuration.
 The following tutorial will explain how to install FusionAuth for Mac OS and be up and running in just a few minutes.
 It will also install and run on:

-- Linux - all distributions (64-bit) - <a href="/blog/2018/03/22/download-install-passport-tutorial/>View installation</a>
+- Linux - all distributions (64-bit) - [View installation](https://fusionauth.io/blog/NEEDLINK/download-install-passport-tutorial/ "FusionAuth Linux Install Tutorial")
 - Mac OS X 10.8 (Mountain Lion) or newer
 - Windows Server 2008 SP2 (64-bit) w/ Windows Management Framework 3.0 or newer
 - Windows Server 2008 R2 (64-bit) w/ Windows Management Framework 3.0 or newer